Measuring sales force performance

 Dollars spent entertaining customers: Depending on the nature of your business, you may cover a representative's travel and entertainment expenses.
 If so, it may be wise to deduct these expenses when considering the total profit attributed to the representative.

 Extent to which the sales representative promotes your business: It can be difficult to measure the extent to which a representative sells your business.
 Paying attention to attitude, office talk, online discussions, and listening to client feedback can sometimes provide clues.

 Completeness and accuracy of sales orders: Returned merchandise, inaccurate orders and billing mistakes can all be costly; be mindful that saving time doesn't always end up saving money.
 You can estimate a dollar amount per hour spent by subtracting the value of correcting errors, extra shipping charges and time necessary to resolve customer complaints.

 Promptness in submitting reports: You can track whether or not representatives submit their reports within a set timeframe.

 Knowledge of the business: When you compare performance between a number of sales representatives (or progress of an individual), you may want to measure their knowledge of the business on a scale from 1 to 10.
 You could choose to rate representative's knowledge on a number of specific aspects of your business.

 Team player: If a representative helps another colleague in a way that enables smooth operations, such as assisting others in keeping or gaining clients, it may be worthwhile to note this when measuring their overall performance.

 Improving a sales representative's performance

-There are three main steps you can use to help improve a sales representative's performance.
+There are three main steps you can take to help improve a sales representative's performance.

-Plan targets in advance with your sales representatives and ensure agreement upon goals to attain or exceed for the coming year.
+Plan targets in advance with your sales representatives and ensure agreement on goals to attain or exceed in the coming year.
 These goals can include profit contribution in dollars for:

 - Each major profit line by product or service